-Over the years, differences of opinion about best schooling practices have resulted in swings in education policies on such issues as: standardized tests (who to test and when, if at all); distance learning and the role of digital technologies in the classroom and in students hands; memorising vs. discovery (especially in math learning); whole language vs. phonics; discipline and what to do about students who are disorderly or distracted; individual plans and how best to serve students with special emotional, behavioural, and cognitive needs; the role of schools in teaching emotional self-regulation, preventing bullying, and building character; what belongs in health education and what belongs in the home; streaming and what inclusion should look like; social promotion, student assessment, and whether students should be grouped according to age or ability; class size and school size; funding for the arts; the importance of activity and the outdoors; what subjects and topics should be emphasised; what grades belong together in a school; what to do about bullying, and the list goes on.
+Over the years, differences of opinion about best schooling practices have resulted in swings in education policies on such issues as: standardized tests (who to test and when, if at all); distance learning and technologies, in the classroom, in students hands, and remotely; memorising vs. discovery (especially in math learning); whole language vs. phonics; discipline and what to do about students who are disorderly or distracted; individual plans and how best to serve students with special emotional, behavioural, and cognitive needs; the role of schools in teaching emotional self-regulation, building character, and promoting understanding and acceptance across difference; what belongs in health education and what belongs in the home; streaming and what inclusion should look like; social promotion, student assessment, and whether students should be grouped according to age or ability; class size and school size; funding for the arts; the importance of activity, play, and reconnection to the outdoors; what subjects and topics should be emphasised; what grades belong together in a school; what to do about bullying and cyberbullying, and the list goes on.

-These days students exist as both education’s products & its consumers.
-A desire for and expectation of equal success for all, regardless of difference (despite a world that plays out quite differently) has resulted in increased mandates to translate particular ideals, ascribed to in principle, and ensure their operationalised achievement in practice – as for instance through differentiated instruction and student-centred learning.
-Meanwhile, we see ever-rising anxiety in learners (including those learners who become teachers), the proliferation of tutoring programs, & behaviourist principles (still) underwriting protocols for managing individuals & classrooms.
+These days students exist as both education’s products and its consumers.
+A desire for and expectation of equal success for all, regardless of difference (despite a world that plays out quite differently) has resulted in increased mandates meant to translate particular ideals (in principle) into achievement outcomes (in practice) – as, for instance, through differentiated instruction and student-centred learning.
+Meanwhile, we see the proliferation of tutoring programs and summer camps to catch students up, behaviourist principles (still) underwriting protocols for managing individuals & classrooms, and, all the while, ever-rising anxiety across learners and their teachers especially in the wake of pandemic strictures.
 All, attest to “trouble in schooling.”

 For all our technological prowess, societies are only beginning to appreciate that learning is a whole-self event and never separate from relationships with others and our world, past and present.
-We are a far cry from knowing what to do about it.
+Despite assurances of “making certain about this and that,” we are a far cry from knowing what to do.
 We continue to prepare teachers according to theories that keep cognition, motivation, behaviour, physical bodies, and the interpersonal separate.
 Never mind that, neurologically speaking, most of what we do depends on unconscious & nonconscious motivations, these realms remain hardly a consideration for educational theory and practice.

 An integrated and comprehensive understanding of learning, as starting point, would serve students, teachers, school leaders, and inclusive ideals so much better.